Williams Creek Campground

 Services include potable water, trash pickup, vault toilets, picnic tables, and fire grates.

 Except for the few sites with water/sewer hookups, there is no dump available for RVs after you leave Pagosa Springs.
 Dispersed camping is not allowed within 300 yards of the campground.

 Visitors enjoy the area for its fishing, all-terrain vehicle (ATV) riding, and scenic opportunities.
 The campground is one mile from Williams Reservoir, a popular fishing and kayaking spot.
 There are several ATV and hiking trails approximately one to five miles beyond the campground.

 At a Glance

+- Fishing: There are many fishing opportunities in the creek and in the nearby reservoir.
 Fishing near the campground is usually good in the late spring and fall, but only fair in summer.
 Williams Creek Reservoir is large and stocked with kokanee salmon and trout.
-The Colorado Division of Wildlife offers fishing access through the campground to the dam.
+Check with Colorado Parks and Wildlife for more information.

-Although this end of the lake has no boat ramp, lightweight boats can be carried the short distance to the water.
-You’ll find a National Forest boat ramp 1/2 mile north of the ampground.
+- Boating: Although this end of the lake has no boat ramp, lightweight boats can be carried the short distance to the water.
+You’ll find the Teal Boat Ramp 1/2 mile north of the campground.
 Motorized boating is allowed on Williams Creek Reservoir, but water skiing and sail surfboards are prohibited, because the reservoir is restricted to wake-free boating.